NAME

 -

 The number of seconds permitted between successful command runs before an alert should be raised.
-This is not used directly by scw, but is made available as a metrics file for your monitoring system to read - see the Metrics subsection under FILES.
 The same time period formatting rules as RandomDelay apply here.

 - ConcurrencyWait